woutvanloevezijn/g2-playground/README.md

 - This simulation does not simulate photons, it simulates detector _click_ times.
 This includes dark counts!

 # Known issues
+- HOM model does not reproduce 3/4 sidepeaks, instead there is behaviour of side peaks which is not understood.
 - Dark counts are generated at `LightStream`.
 This means they experience loss and are incident on the quantum dot.
 Their generation should be moved to the detector.
 - It would be nice if each optical element can become a subclass of `LightStream`, such that its properties are accesible along the optical chain.
 The `LightGenerator.apply()` method sucks and hurts my soul, but is used to circumvent this problem.
 The use of `BeamSplitter` really complicates how to implement the optics in a beautiful way.